Intel's Tiger Rapids two-screen notebook vision informs our mobile future

 While the buzz at Computex 2018 was about previews of two-screen models like Asus' AI Precog and the update to Lenovo's Yoga Book, it looks like Intel is driving a lot of the designs behind the scenes.
 PC World got a peek behind the curtain, providing us with a glimpse into that future.

-The Tiger Rapids prototype looks like the basis for the two laptops from Asus and Lenovo that debuted at Computex, though a lot more pen centric, designed to function as more of a real pen-and-paper notebook.
-It's 4.9mm thick, with a 7.9-inch LCD on the left for Windows and an electronic paper display (EPD) for inking; inside, it runs a 7th-generation Intel Core processor, and has an SSD, Wi-Fi antenna and memory.
-It charges via the single USB-C port and Intel says that the battery has lasted for 13 to 15 hours in its testing.
+The Tiger Rapids prototype looks like the basis for the two laptops from Asus and Lenovo that debuted at Computex, though a lot more pen-centric, designed to function as more of a real pen-and-paper notebook.
+It's 4.9mm thick, with a 7.9-inch LCD on the left for Windows and an electronic paper display (EPD) for inking; inside, it runs a seventh-generation Intel Core processor, and has an SSD, Wi-Fi antenna and memory.
+It charges via the single USB-C port, and Intel says that the battery has lasted for 13 to 15 hours in its testing.

 The second device, which has no code name, is designed for two-screen spanning as well as independent displays; they're both traditional LCD color displays, and is reminiscent of convertibles like the Spectre x360 or Lenovo Yoga lines.
 Like the Yoga Book, you type on one of the screens.
 Using a QWERTY keyboard on glass isn't very comfortable for more than a few minutes, though.